-(ii) Address the different proficiency levels of English language learners; and The labels used in the standards document match the Arizona English Language Learner Assessment (AZELLA) proficiency levels of the students (Pre-Emergent, Emergent, Basic, Intermediate).
+(ii) Address the different proficiency levels of English language learners; and

+The labels used in the standards document match the Arizona English Language Learner Assessment (AZELLA) proficiency levels of the students (Pre-Emergent, Emergent, Basic, Intermediate).
 Individual subtest proficiency scores (Oral, Reading, Writing) can be used to guide instruction.
-The goal is to move students from their identified proficiency level to proficient as measured by AZELLA.
+The goal is to move students from their identified proficiency level through High Intermediate